dbpedia/databus/API.md

 Note that the *@id* of the supplied graph has to be the same as the request uri.
 Additionally, the uri has to be in John's namespace `john`.

-## Artifact Versions

-Databus artifacts are created implicitly by creating a version of an artifact.
-You can add, change and remove groups.
-The actions are invoked by using the corresponding http request method `PUT`, `PATCH` and `DELETE`.
-The request uri is the path of your Databus Group.
-The `X-Api-Token` header needs to specify a valid API token.
-The `Content-Type` header needs to be set to the content type of your data.
-The supplied data needs to conform to the following SHACL shapes
+## Datasets (Artifacts and Versions)

+Databus artifacts and versions can be created implicitly by sending a DataId document to the Databus API.

+A [DataId](http://dataid.dbpedia.org/ns/core.html) is an RDF metadata document with an entity of rdf:type [dataid:Dataset](http://dataid.dbpedia.org/ns/core#Dataset) at its heart.
+The contents of the document then associate the Dataset with
+* The containing files and their metadata
+* A Databus version
+* A Databus artifact
+* A Databus group

+While Databus **groups** have to be created by a separate API, Databus **artifacts** and **versions** information is contained in the DataId document.

-### Create / Update Artifact Version
+### Create / Update Version

 ```http
 PUT /$username/$group/$artifact/$version